About Travis

 Before joining Beasley Allen, Travis made significant contributions to cases affecting indigent clients.
 His work encompassed various areas, including family law, housing, tort, consumer law, contracts, criminal expungements, and immigration law.
 One of his most impactful cases involved representing a single mother and her three children in an illegal eviction lawsuit.
 Travis successfully secured a five-figure judgment against the landlord while setting a precedent that landlords cannot unlawfully force tenants from their homes.
 This case reinforced his passion for protecting vulnerable individuals and ensuring fair treatment under the law.

-Travis is an active member of the legal community, participating in several organizations including the Montgomery Bar Association, the Montgomery Volunteer Lawyer Program, the National Asian Pacific American Bar Association, and the Alabama State Bar, where he serves on the Diversity and Inclusion in the Profession Committee.
+Travis is an active member of the legal community, participating in several organizations including the Montgomery Bar Association, the Montgomery Volunteer Lawyers Program, the Alabama State Bar Volunteer Lawyers Program, and the Alabama State Bar, where he previously served on the Diversity and Inclusion in the Profession Committee.
+He is also involved nationally through the National Asian Pacific American Bar Association, where he currently serves as Co-Chair of the Pro Bono and Community Services Committee, and was selected as a participant in the American Bar Association’s highly selective Collaborative Bar Leadership Academy (CBLA), a joint initiative of the ABA and affinity bar associations across the United States.

 Outside of the courtroom, Travis is also deeply involved in the Montgomery arts community.
-An avid musician, he serves as a board member and active performer with the Montgomery Symphony Orchestra, where he finds both personal fulfillment and a way to enrich his community through music.
-Travis has also walked the fashion runway as a New York Fashion Week model, with his most recent appearance being Fall 2024.
+He is an avid musician, serving as a board member and active performer with the Montgomery Symphony Orchestra, where he finds both personal fulfillment and a way to enrich his community through music.
+In his spare time, Travis also walks the fashion runway with a purpose as a New York Fashion Week model, with his most recent appearance being Fall 2025.

 Education

-Travis earned his Juris Doctor (J.D.) from Faulkner University’s Thomas Goode Jones School of Law in 2021 after graduating with a B.A. from the University of Alabama at Birmingham in 2018.
+Travis earned his Juris Doctor (J.D.) and Master of Law (LL.M.) from Faulkner University’s Thomas Goode Jones School of Law in 2021 after graduating with a B.A. from the University of Alabama at Birmingham in 2018.

 Related News